tourcamino/TRUDE/docs/Testing.md

 # Testing & CI

-Questo documento riassume il setup di testing e come eseguirlo localmente e in CI.
+This document summarizes the testing setup and how to run it locally and in CI.

 ## Hardhat
 - Script principali: